Skip to content

 # Swap can cause unpredictable latency

-# Better to OOM than to thrash
+# it's often better to OOM than to thrash

 Terminal window